-BCTAL X0353A/B Students continue to learn and practice advanced knowledge and skills related to the restaurant, food and beverage industry also, students will have the opportunity to intern at the BCTAL Bistro to learn and master skills and apply world applications.
+BCTAL X0353A/B Students continue to learn and practice advanced knowledge and skills related to the restaurant, food and beverage industry.
 Students will also continue to earn nationally recognized certifications.
 Additionally, students will be provided project-based learning opportunities and will master the skills needed to succeed in the industry and postsecondary education.
 2 semesters (2 credits).
-Grade 11-12

-Practicum Culinary Arts 3
+Practicum Culinary Arts 3 (Work-Based Learning)

-(Work-Based Learning)